Efficient Memory Tiering in a Virtual Machine: Background and Related Work

-\sepblock {\bf Memory tiering in virtualized environment:} In a typical cloud setup, memory tiering solutions are employed at the host level, as the information about the memory tiers is not exposed to guests.
-Memory tiering mechanisms use HVA to migrate pages across different memory tiers in a virtualized environment.
+\sepblock {\bf Memory tiering in virtualized environment:} In a virtualized setup, a memory tiering solution can either be employed at the host with guests unware of the underlying memory tiers~\cite{heteroos,memstrata,vmware_host_based_tiering}, or delegrated to the guests~\cite{demeter}.
+The tiering solution uses \texttt{ACCESSED} bits or \texttt{PROT\_NONE} bits (\S\ref{sec:bg_telemetry}) at HVA granularity, or EPT-friendly Intel PEBS to capure accesses within the guest~\cite{demeter} to build an access profile.
+The generated profile is then used to migrate pages across different memory tiers.